Project

 I think that when two different languages are used in a same source file, especially a whitespace sensitive one and a non whitespace sensitive, it is good to have them clearly separated.

-Updated by angdraug (Dmitry Borodaenko) over 12 years ago
+Updated by angdraug (Dmitry Borodaenko) about 13 years ago

 Count me in on the "Nay" side: I strongly agree with Nikolai's and Alexey's points.
 Ruby as a language is already quote cool, and certainly cool enough for me.
 Ruby as a platform, on the other hand, has lots of bugs.
 Can we please do more of fixing bugs and less of adding new cool stuff, at least for a while?

-Updated by technohippy (Yasushi ANDO) over 12 years ago
+Updated by technohippy (Yasushi ANDO) about 13 years ago

 Hi Thomas, this is a stunning idea for me!
 I attached my patches of bad quality to add the yaml literal to ruby1.9.3.
 I wish they could help you.